sylkee00/debian_nginx_setup_tutorial/debian_setup_tutorial.md

 passwd lsy42
 ```

-## Step 3: Granting Administrative Privileges
+## Step 4: Granting Administrative Privileges

-If password is updated successfully,
+If password is updated successfully, we will add the new user to the sudo group to grant administrative privileges.

 Give your new user sudo privileges to perform administrative tasks.

 ```bash
 usermod -aG sudo lsy42
 ```

-## Step 4: Enabling SSH Access for the New User
+## Step 5: Enabling SSH Access for the New User

 Copy the SSH keys from the root user to the new user's account